DaniellaCocco/nepshop/README.md

-> Shows how to set up web project from scratch (in 2016) with React and Redux.
+> Codebase shows how to set up a web project from scratch (in 2016) with React and Redux.
 Includes a base configuration with Webpack and Babel, and has got Mocha and Chai set up to create unit tests with.
-Uses Semantic UI React for styles and basic responsiveness.
+Uses Semantic UI React for styles and responsiveness.
+It also has some webshop-inspired functionality set up to show the basic workings and file+folder layout of such a project.

 ---